request/request-promise/README.md

 (`rp_02x` and `rp_03x` refer to the function exported by the respective version of Request-Promise.)

-- `rp_02x(...)` returned a Bluebird promise. `rp_03x(...)` returns a Request instance with a `then` method.
-If you used any Bluebird method other than `then` as the first method in the chain, your code cannot use Request-Promise 0.3.x.
-Please note that this only applies to the **first** method in the chain.
-E.g. `rp_03x(...).then(...).catch(...)` is still possible.
-Only something like `rp_03x(...).catch(...)` is not possible.
-Please open an issue if you need support for e.g. `catch` as the first method in the chain.
+- `rp_02x(...)` returned a Bluebird promise. `rp_03x(...)` returns a Request instance with a `then` and a `catch` method.
+If you used any Bluebird method other than `then` and `catch` as the first method in the chain, your code cannot use Request-Promise 0.3.x right away.
+Please note that this only applies to the **FIRST method in the chain**.
+E.g. `rp_03x(...).then(...).finally(...)` is still possible.
+Only something like `rp_03x(...).finally(...)` is not possible.
+Please open an issue if you need support for e.g. `finally` as the first method in the chain.
 - The options `simple` and `resolveWithFullResponse` must be of type boolean.
 If they are of different type Request-Promise 0.3.x will use the defaults.
-In 0.2.x the behaviour for non-boolean values was different.
+In 0.2.x the behavior for non-boolean values was different.
+- The object passed as the reason of a rejected promise contains an `options` object that differs between both versions.
+Especially the `method` property is not set if the default (GET) is applied.
-- If you called `rp_02x(...)` without appending a `.then(...)` call occuring errors were discarded.
+- If you called `rp_02x(...)` without appending a `.then(...)` call occurring errors may have been discarded.
 Request-Promise 0.3.x may now throw those.
 However, if you append a `.then(...)` call those errors reject the promise in both versions.
 - `rp_03x.head(...)` throws an exception if the options contain a request body.
 This is due to Requests original implementation which was not used in Request-Promise 0.2.x.
 - `rp_02x.request` does not exist in Request-Promise 0.3.x since Request is exported directly. (`rp_02x.request === rp_03x`)

-### Recommended Testing

-To ensure that nothing will break once you update Request-Promise is something close to impossible from our side.
-Therefore you must test responsibly.
-Here are some areas which we recommend you to test:

-- List forthcoming.
-- `rp.defaults`
-- `rp.<wrapMethods>` seems to be ok -> write tests
-- The object passed as the reason of a rejected promise contains an options object...

 ## Can I trust this module?

-Arguments forthcoming.
+The 145 lines of code are covered by 919 lines of test code producing a test coverage of 100% and beyond.
+Additionally, the original tests of Request were executed on Request-Promise to ensure that we can call it "a drop-in replacement for Request".
+So yes, we did our best to make Request-Promise live up to the quality Request is known for.

+However, there is one important design detail: Request-Promise passes a callback to each Request call which it uses to resolve or reject the promise.
+The callback is also registered if you don't use the promise features in a certain request.
+E.g. you may only use streaming: `rp(...).pipe(...)` As a result, [additional code](https://github.com/request/request/blob/master/request.js#L1266) is executed that buffers the streamed data and passes it as the response body to the "complete" event.
+If you stream large quantities of data the buffer grows big and that has an impact on your memory footprint.
+In these cases you can just `var request = require('request');` and use `request` for streaming large quantities of data.

 ## Contributing